Overview

 Next, create DNS entries to allow clients to be properly routed to the Gateway advertised host and Kafka brokers through Gateway.
 All entries have to point to the Gateway IP (or load balancer).
 On AWS, use Route 53.
 You can either list each hostname individually, or use a wildcard record if your DNS provider supports it.
 Per-broker entries:5.
 Configure Gateway

-KAFKA_ properties required for Gateway to connect to the Kafka cluster.Please check the list of environment variables for Gateway SSL configuration and Gateway SNI routing configuration.- SASL_SSL
+KAFKA_ properties required for Gateway to connect to the Kafka cluster.Check the full reference for Gateway SSL configuration and listener environment variables.- SASL_SSL

 - Kafka-managed (SASL_SSL)